Ear InfectionsSkip to the navigation

 - Do not give your baby a pacifier.
 Try to wean your child from his or her pacifier before about 6 months of age.
 Babies who use pacifiers after 12 months of age are more likely to get ear infections.

-Rest and care at home is often all that children age 2 or older need when they have an ear infection.
+Rest and care at home is often all that children ages 6 months and older need when they have an ear infection.
 Most ear infections get better without treatment.
 If your child is mildly ill and home treatment takes care of the earache, you may choose not to see a doctor.

 At home, try these tips: